Kilimanjaro group with Follow Alice flag

 The Kilimanjaro tipping ceremony is lots of fun – you'll see!

-Work out your personal Kilimanjaro cost
+Work out your own personal Kilimanjaro cost

 And finally it's time for you to work out your own Kilimanjaro cost.
 Use the table below to make some calculations and arrive at your personalised Kilimanjaro budget.
 Once again, amounts are given in US dollars.